 • Shipping fees and delivery times vary depending on the shipping destination as well as the size and weight of the items.

-Size Exchange
+Size exchange

 • Overseas customers who need to change the size of their order, should note that the time needed for shipping will vary greatly depending on your country of residence.